sbmanalyst994/customer-segmentation-/README.md

   - Cluster interpretation and customer personas

 - (Optional files you might have)
   - `Mall_Customers.csv` – Dataset used in the analysis
-  - `notebook.ipynb` – Jupyter notebook version of the analysis
+  - `Customer Segmentation with K-Means.ipynb` - Jupyter notebook version of the analysis
-  - `images/` – Plots and visualizations used in the report

-> Update this section to reflect the exact files in your repo.

 ---

-## 🧾 Dataset Description
+## Dataset Description

 The project uses the **Mall Customers** dataset.
 Each row represents a customer with the following columns: